-The Responsibility to Protect, the report of the International Commission on Intervention and State Sovereignty (ICISS), focused on three international responsibilities in the area of human security: the Responsibility to Prevent, the Responsibility to React, and the Responsibility to Rebuild.
-The report acknowledged that identifying countries likely to experience widespread civil violence, and then predicting when this would occur, were both difficult tasks.
-However, if ever a case of a “responsibly to prevent” was possible to anticipate, South Sudan was it.
+The Responsibility to Protect, the report of the International Commission on Intervention and State Sovereignty (ICISS), focused on three international responsibilities in the area of human security: the responsibility to prevent, the responsibility to react, and the responsibility to rebuild.
+The report acknowledged the difficulty of identifying countries likely to experience widespread civil violence and then predicting when this would occur.
+But the authors of this book submit that if ever a case of a “responsibly to prevent” was possible to anticipate, South Sudan was it.

-Mass media coverage has been identified as an important factor in mobilizing the international community into action in crisis and potential crisis situations.
+Mass media coverage has been identified as an important factor in mobilizing the international community into action in crisis and potential crisis situations; however, the impact of media reporting on actual decision-making is unclear.
 Thirty-plus years of research has demonstrated consistent agenda-setting effects, while a more recent stream of research has confirmed significant framing effects, the latter most likely to occur in cases where advocacy framing is used.
-This book examines the way in which the press in Canada and the United States interpreted the potential for violence that accompanied South Sudan’s independence in 2011, and whether their governments had a responsibility to prevent or not.
+This book examines the way in which the press in Canada and the United States interpreted the potential for violence that accompanied South Sudan’s independence in 2011, and whether or not their governments had a responsibility to prevent.